zboucek/flightmare/docs/source/building_flightmare_binary/standalone.rst

   :alt: Import a scene
   :align: center

-Move the scene into the folder Environments
+Move the Scene into the Folder Environments
 """""""""""""""""""""""""""""""""""""""""""

 To have a consistent project structure, we move all scenes into the environment folder.